 Option 1: Work with a Meta Business Partner

 The most straightforward approach is partnering with a certified Meta agency.
-Benefits include:
+When evaluating Facebook ads management agency options, benefits include:

 • Immediate access to agency infrastructure